microsoft/DMF/DmfSamples/SwitchBar/README.md

 #pragma code_seg()
 ```

 This is a helper function that rotates bits.
-It is necesary to light the lightbar's LEDs to match the switches in an intuitive manner:
+It is necessary to light the lightbar's LEDs to match the switches in an intuitive manner:

 ```
 // Rotates an 8-bit mask a given number of bits.